- Alcohol and Other Drugs Policy for Employees

 When an employee knows in advance the date or approximate date he/she will begin an absence that qualifies the employee for Family & Medical Leave, the employee is required to give at least 30 days notice.
 When dates are not known in advance, as much advance notice as may reasonably be given under the circumstances is expected.
 If an employee fails to provide proper notice of the need for leave, absent unusual circumstances, the request for leave may be delayed or denied.

-3. Submit a Health Certification Form
+3. Submit a Medical Leave Certification Form

 If the College deems the Medical Leave Certification incomplete or insufficient, Human Resources will notify the employee in writing regarding information that is lacking, and provide the employee with 7 calendar days to obtain missing information.
 Failure to supply incomplete or missing information may result in denial of leave.